 Tour d'Argent • Paris • 1986

-Tour d’Argent is a French monument, for its history, its ambience and its wine list, the largest of any Wine Spectator award winner in Europe.
+Tour d’Argent is a French monument, for its history, its ambience and its wine list, the largest of any Wine Spectator Grand Award winner in Europe.
 More than a century in the making, the wine program delivers on both quality and quantity.
-All the botttles are French, except for a strong section of Ports.
+All the bottles are French, except for a strong section of Ports.

 Tribeca Grill • New York • 2002